-- In some cases, the law does not allow any Medicare plan to cover certain types of drugs (for more information about this, see Section 7.1 in this chapter). - In other cases, we have decided not to include a particular drug on the Drug List.
-In some cases, you may be able to obtain a drug that is not on the drug list.
+- In some cases, the law does not allow any Medicare plan to cover certain types of drugs (for more information about this, see Section 7.1 in this chapter). - In other cases, we have decided not to include a particular drug on the "Drug List."
+In some cases, you may be able to obtain a drug that is not on the "Drug List."
 For more information, please see Chapter 9.

-• The Drug List includes the drugs covered under Medicare Part D. In addition to the drugs covered by Medicare, some prescription drugs are covered for you under your Medicaid benefits.
+• The "Drug List" includes the drugs covered under Medicare Part D. In addition to the drugs covered by Medicare, some prescription drugs are covered for you under your Medicaid benefits.
 For more information on Medicaid drug coverage, you should contact Member Services or your State Medicaid office (the contact information is listed in Chapter 2, Section 6).

-Section 3.2 How can you find out if a specific drug is on the Drug List?
+Section 3.2 How can you find out if a specific drug is on the "Drug List?"

-You have 2 ways to find out:
+You have four (4) ways to find out:

-- 1. Visit the plan's website (MolinaHealthcare.com/Medicare).
-The Drug List on the website is always the most current. - 2.
-Call Member Services to find out if a particular drug is on the plan's Drug List or to ask for a copy of the list
+- 1. Check the most recent Drug List we provided electronically. - 2.
+Visit the plan's website (MolinaHealthcare.com/Medicare).
+The "Drug List" on the website is always the most current. - 3.
+Call Member Services to find out if a particular drug is on the plan's "Drug List" or to ask for a copy of the list. - 4.
+Use the plan's "Real-Time Benefit Tool" (Caremark.com or by calling Member Services).
+With this tool you can search for drugs on the "Drug List" to see an estimate of what you will pay and if there are alternative drugs on the "Drug List" that could treat the same condition.